MateiDumitrescu1/Blockchain_Rust/README.md

 # Rust Blockchain Project

 Welcome to the **Rust Blockchain Project**!
-This project is a simple implementation of a blockchain in Rust, designed for educational purposes to demonstrate the core concepts behind blockchain technology.
+This project is a simple implementation of a blockchain in Rust, designed for learning purposes.

 ## Table of Contents